Parent and Guardian Guidance

 Coping While Caring for Someone With CF

-Caring for anyone with a long-term disease -- especially if that person is your child -- is stressful.
+Caring for a child with a long-term disease is stressful.
 Parents of children with cystic fibrosis are more likely to experience anxiety, depression, or both compared to parents in general.
 Parents of a child with CF can focus so much on caring for their child that they do not notice when they are beginning to have problems themselves.

-But you are not alone.
-If you recognize signs of stress, talk to your child's care team and your primary care provider so they can work with you on ways to reduce it.
+Remember that you are not alone.
+If you recognize signs of stress, talk to your child's care team and your primary care provider so they can work with you on ways to lower stress.
 This way, you can avoid developing more serious depression and anxiety.

 Learn more about coping while caring for someone with CF.